yoshtec/snapbtrex/README.md

 ## Precautions
-If you created your snapshots with an older version of snapbtr than those snapshots had been created as read/write snapshots.
-The sending of snapshots to remote hosts demands that those snaps are readonly.
+If you created your snapshots with an old version of snapbtr than those snapshots were created as read/write snapshots.
+The sending of snapshots to remote hosts demands that those snaps are read only.
 You can change rw snaps to ro snaps in the directory of the snapshots via:

 ```sh